-The programs for the BSc degrees in Agricultural/Food Business Management, Agriculture, Environmental and Conservation Sciences, BSc (Environmental and Conservation Sciences-Bilingual), BSc (Environmental and Conservation Sciences)/BA (Native Studies) Combined Degrees, Forest Business Management, Forestry, Human Ecology, Human Ecology/ BEd Combined Degrees, and Nutrition and Food Science, must conform to the descriptions in §§34.3 to 34.13, respectively.
-BSc in Environmental and Conservation Sciences/BA in Native Studies Combined students should also see §34.7.2.
+The programs for the BSc degrees in Agricultural/Food Business Management, Agriculture, Environmental and Conservation Sciences, BSc (Environmental and Conservation Sciences)/BA (Native Studies) Combined Degrees, Forest Business Management, Forestry, Human Ecology, Human Ecology/ BEd Combined Degrees, and Nutrition and Food Science, must conform to the descriptions in §34.4 to §34.16, respectively.
+BSc in Environmental and Conservation Sciences/BA in Native Studies Combined students should also see §34.10.2.
 Although students are advised to discuss their programs with an Academic Advisor, students are ultimately responsible for the completeness and accuracy of their registrations.

 Students registered in the BSc in Forestry and BSc in Forest Business Management programs are required to complete Forestry Field Schools (FOR 101, 302, 303, and 304).
-Students registered in the BSc in Environmental and Conservation Sciences, the BSc in Environmental and Conservation Sciences - Bilingual and the BSc in Environmental and Conservation Sciences/BA in Native Studies programs are required to complete ENCS Field School (ENCS 207)
+Students registered in the BSc in Environmental and Conservation Sciences, the BSc in Environmental and Conservation Sciences - Bilingual and the BSc in Environmental and Conservation Sciences/BA in Native Studies programs are required to complete ENCS Field School (ENCS 207).

-Students registered in the following BSc degree programs require ★120 to graduate: Agriculture, Agricultural/Food Business Management, Environmental and Conservation Sciences, Human Ecology, and Nutrition and Food Science.
-Students registered in the BSc in Forestry and Forest Business Management degree programs require ★123 to graduate.
-Students registered in the BSc in Human Ecology/BEd and the BSc in Environmental and Conservation Sciences/BA in Native Studies Combined Degrees require ★150 to graduate.
+Students registered in the following BSc degree programs require \star 120 to graduate: Agriculture, Agricultural/Food Business Management, Environmental and Conservation Sciences, Human Ecology, and Nutrition and Food Science.
+Students registered in the BSc in Forestry and Forest Business Management degree programs require \star 123 to graduate.
+Students registered in the BSc in Environmental and Conservation Sciences/BA in Native Studies Combined Degrees require \star 150 to graduate.